Other psychological therapies

 Family therapy can be used for children with depression, or where a family member has a mental health condition, such as anorexia or schizophrenia.

 Mindfulness-based therapies help you focus on your thoughts and feelings without becoming overwhelmed by them.

 They can be used to help treat depression, stress, anxiety, and addiction.
 Techniques such as yoga, meditation and breathing exercises can also be incorporated.

 NICE recommends mindfulness-based therapies to help people avoid repeated bouts of depression.

 Eye movement desensitisation and reprocessing (EMDR)

 Eye movement desensitisation and reprocessing (EMDR) is a treatment that uses eye movements to stimulate the brain.
-It has been shown to make distressing memories feel less intense.
+It's been shown to make distressing memories feel less intense.

-EMDR can help a person deal with traumatic memories, such as those that occur after an accident, or following sexual, physical or emotional abuse.
+EMDR can help a person deal with traumatic memories, such as those that occur after an accident, or after sexual, physical, or emotional abuse.